 There are various types.
 For example:

-- Terbinafine, itraconazole, fluconazole, griseofulvin, posaconazole, and voriconazole come as tablets, which are absorbed into the body.
+Terbinafine, itraconazole, fluconazole, posaconazole, and voriconazole are available as tablets, which are absorbed into the body.
 They are used to treat various fungal infections.
 The one chosen depends on what type of infection you have.
 For example:

 - Terbinafine is commonly used to treat nail infections which are usually caused by a tinea type of fungus.